 In 2023, the Company received state relief funding through Medicaid programs from various states, including healthcare relief funding under the American Rescue Plan Act (ARPA), increases in the Federal Medical Assistance Percentage (FMAP) under the Families First Coronavirus Response Act (FFCRA) and other state specific relief programs.
 The funding generally incorporates specific use requirements primarily for direct patient care including labor related expenses that are attributable to the COVID-19 pandemic or are associated with providing patient care.
-Due to the expiration of the COVID-19 Public Health Emergency on May 11, 2023, the Company did not receive additional funding during the three months ended March 31, 2024.
-The Company received \$ 27,264 in state relief funding and recognized \$ 26,358 as revenue during the three months ended March 31, 2023.
+Due to the expiration of the COVID-19 Public Health Emergency on May 11, 2023, in May 2023, the Company did not receive additional funding during the three and six months ended March 31, 2024 June 30, 2024.
+The During the three and six months ended June 30, 2023, the Company received \$27,264 \$17,580 and \$44,844 in state relief funding and recognized \$26,358 \$18,453 and \$44,811, respectively, as revenue during the three months ended March 31, 2023, revenue.